1nightingale/ATS-Resume-Optimizer/README.md

 ## ⚠️ Disclaimer

 This is a demonstration application built for educational purposes.
 Always use your best judgment when tailoring your resume.
 AI-generated insights are a powerful tool, but they are not a substitute for professional career advice.

+## Licensing

+This project is licensed under the GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later).
+See LICENSE.

+Key points:
+- You may use, modify, and share this software under the AGPL.
+- If you run a modified or unmodified version of this software as a network service (e.g., SaaS), you must make the corresponding source code available to your users.
+- Please preserve attribution and the NOTICE file in redistributions.

+Commercial licensing is available if you want to use this project without AGPL obligations (e.g., to keep modifications private in a hosted service).
+Contact: [your email].

+## Attribution

+This project includes software developed by Tim Nightingale (https://www.linkedin.com/in/timnightingale).
+See NOTICE.

+## Privacy & Self‑Hosting

+This project is designed with a privacy-first approach: searches and resume data can be cached locally and processed client-side where feasible.
+Avoid uploading sensitive documents to third-party services.
+Review configuration before deployment.